arjunkadayanthra/meshlab/README.md

   * Encryption Issues: As more network traffic gets encrypted, it’s harder to analyze for potential threats.

 ### 4. Confidence Analysis <a id="confianalysis"></a>
+* Hardware Configuration: The TP-Link WDR4900 v1 router is equipped with an 800MHz Freescale PPC P1014 CPU and supports both 2.4 GHz and 5 GHz bands.
+Your controller, powered by an i7 processor, is running the OpenWrt Linux distribution, which is known for its flexibility and performance optimization capabilities.
+* Bandwidth Estimation: Bandwidth is a critical factor in network performance.
+It’s the maximum rate of data transfer across a given path.
+Monitor the bandwidth usage over time to understand the capacity of your network setup.
+* Network Traffic Analysis: Analyze the type and amount of traffic passing through the router.
+High network traffic can lead to congestion and reduced bandwidth.
+Tools like iftop or nload on your OpenWrt system can provide real-time network traffic statistics.
+* Quality of Service (QoS): If your network handles various types of traffic, consider configuring QoS rules on your router.
+QoS can prioritize certain types of traffic and optimize the bandwidth usage.
+* Performance Metrics: Monitor key performance metrics such as latency, packet loss, and jitter.
+These metrics can provide insights into the quality of the network connection.
+* External Factors: Consider external factors such as the physical placement of the router and potential interference sources.
+These factors can impact the signal strength and thus the network performance.
+* Offload States: Offloading can improve performance by allowing the network device to bypass the kernel when sending packets.
+However, it’s important to note that not all processes can be offloaded.
+Testing and Validation: Conduct regular performance tests under different conditions to validate the network setup.
+Tools like iperf can help with this.

 ### 5. Experiment Specification <a id="expspecifi"></a>